Icinga/icinga2/doc/7-migration.md

 object files Icinga 2 moves all templates into the Icinga Template Library (ITL) and includes that in the sample configuration.

+Additional plugin check commands are shipped with Icinga 2 as well.

 The ITL will be updated on every release and should not be edited by the user.

 There are still generic templates available for your convenience which may or may